SuperBearAdventure/shicka/readme.md

 ## Supported commands

-- `!help` gives the list of features of this bot
+- `?help` gives the list of features of this bot

-- `!count` gives the number of members of the guild
+- `?count` gives the number of members of the guild

-- `!trailer` gives the link to the trailer of the game
+- `?trailer` gives the link to the trailer of the game

-- `!update` checks the latest release of the game on `play.google.com`
+- `?update` checks the latest release of the game on `play.google.com`

-- `!speedrun` checks the latest world records of the game on `speedrun.com`
+- `?speedrun` checks the latest world records of the game on `speedrun.com`

-- `!about` gives the link to this repository
+- `?about` gives the link to this repository

 ## Taboos